delta94/brandonskerritt.github.io/_posts/2018-06-29-June-in-review.md

 * get a first in university to get an amazing job
 * always help people on the way, help whenever you can
 * earn at least £60k per year

+I will have £100,000 by January the 1st of 2025.
+I will trade in response to this the most brilliant and well written articles about computer science.
+My writing will blow up and I will regularly have 100k readers per month by January the 1st of 2025.
+I will make sure that everyone